 Traditional footwear companies often use cheap and synthetic material to produce its products.

-Allbirds shows us that we don’t have to sacrifice style for sustainability by keeping its products eco-friendly.
+Allbirds show us that we don’t have to sacrifice style for sustainability by keeping its products eco-friendly.
 It is redesigning the common sneaker by using New Zealand’s superfine merino wool and castor bean oil, a natural substitute for plastic and rubber.
 These two materials are not only sustainable, but they also have a carbon footprint that is 60 percent smaller than a typical synthetic shoe.

 Allbirds is a certified B Corporation, and its wool is ZQ certified for animal welfare and environmental care.